 The Central Board of Film Certification (CBFC), earlier known as Central Board of Film Censors is a legal body for certification and censoring established to work in coherence with the provisions of Cinematographic Act of 1952, to regulate the presentation of films to the Indian audience.
 2017 has been the year of movie controversies with the CBFC finding itself right in the middle of all chaos, be it with ordering 89 cuts in a movie exposing the drugs abuse high profile scandal of Punjab to not clearing a movie for being “too lady oriented.”
 Naturally there has been a rise of a common consensus among the cinema watching masses of the nation, of a need for change in the way Indian films are censored and certified.

 Any further discussion on entitlement demands a deeper inspection of where it stems from and why certain groups relish it and there are several explanations for that.
 First, despite India being a democracy, the people in power believe that not every individual in the nation is capable of making a sane choice because of the high levels of illiteracy that exist.
-This makes them feel superior to the masses and thus entitled to take the ‘correct decision’ for the people.
+This superiority complex entices them into making the ‘correct decision’ for the people.
 An example of this kind of paternalistic approach can be seen in the CBFC’s approach towards movies such as Fire or Sonata dealing with sensitive topics such as LGBTQ rights and relationships, which are deemed unnatural, corrupting and hence not worth discussing.

 Secondly, since the nation has a huge religious as well as a political majority, there is a fear that exists in the minds of all, a fear of going against the norms of the popular beliefs and disrupting the common sentiment.
 This kind of wave of fear allows the conservatives to create an illusion of an ideal and perfect society crushing any voice of dissent while no such action is taken when the minority community is derided in the same manner.